easemob/easemob-uikit-reactnative/docs/v4/en/index.en.md

 ## Repository Structure

-This repository is a multi-package repository that includes `uikit`, `callkit`, and corresponding example projects.
+This repository is a multi-package repository that includes `uikit`, `callkit`, `roomkit`, and corresponding example projects.

 Currently, mainstream projects adopt this repository structure, for example, `react-navigation`, `sendbird-uikit-react-native`, and `stream-chat-react-native`.
 If you are interested, you can click the links in the reference section for further details.